mitul-s/paprback.co/README.md

 ## Reflection

 I've always wanted to push my development skills further, and complete a large project with a group of friends.
 This project taught me a ton about building from scratch and the number of decisions necessary to make to ensure it's scalable.
+We have a full Notion document filled with information on how we made product decisions and the offloading from design to frontend.
 I made tons of mistakes, and learned tons.
-I'd love to take this project further, but I realized it's extremely complex to do as the sole front-end developer and also not necessarily worth the time.
+As much as I'd love to take this project further, but I realized it's extremely complex to do as the sole front-end developer and also not necessarily worth the time.
 I'd like to continue learning, and there's a couple other projects I'd like to build.

 Goodreads has always been a pain point and I figured it would be the time to consider building something new.
 We got to the shelves part, but there's many nuances and UX cues that can be significantly improved.